 Be a part of the conversation and take action!

-Help fund our racial justice work - in perpetuity!
+Help fund our racial equity & inclusion work - in perpetuity!
 Donate to Many Stories, One Future - YWCA Campaign to End Racism!

 Take stock of your implicit biases by taking the anonymous Harvard Implicit Bias Test on Race.
 Discuss your findings with a friend.